Denham Springs police arrest man in connection with crash that left 17-year-old girl dead

 Police made an arrest in the fatal crash Wednesday morning.

 The crash happened just an hour into the new year, shortly after midnight on Jan.
-1. Police investigation showed Weems was coming off the I-12 exit ramp onto South Range Avenue when another care slammed into the driver's side of her vehicle.
+1. Police investigation showed Weems was coming off the I-12 exit ramp onto South Range Avenue when another car slammed into the driver's side of her vehicle.
 Weems died from her injuries after being taken to the hospital.

 Further investigation details released Wednesday said Weems was attempting to make a right turn onto South Range when Shawn Robertson of Baton Rouge struck her vehicle.